Perenti Limited Continues Share Buy-Back

 Perenti Global (AU:PRN) has released an update.

-Perenti Limited has provided an update on its stock buy-back program, announcing the repurchase of 620,061 ordinary fully paid shares from the market on the previous day, as part of its ongoing effort to buy back shares.
-This brings the total number of shares bought back to 18,099,454.
-The announcement made on May 29, 2024, is a routine daily notification to the market.
+Perenti Limited has announced an update on their stock buy-back program, reporting the purchase of 875,901 ordinary fully paid shares on the previous day, adding to a total of 18,959,515 shares bought back to date.
+The latest buy-back, part of an ongoing effort to reacquire shares from the market, was detailed in their daily notification to the ASX under code PRN.

 For further insights into AU:PRN stock, check out TipRanks’ Stock Analysis page.